What Is Tubulovillous Adenoma?

 - Often none in early stages

-- Blood in your stool or on toilet paper
+- Blood-containing or toilet paper stool.

 - Diarrhea or constipation